dguzenko/newdocs/docs/zooitempro.md

 Layouts
 =======

-The ZOOitem Pro Layouts display the prefiltered Items with diferent styles and options but each of them use the same Filter and Order params that can be reviewed in the [Filter/Order Params section](#filter/order-params).
+The ZOOitem Pro Layouts display the prefiltered Items with diferent styles and options but each of them use the same Filter and Order params that can be reviewed in the [Filtering Params section](#filtering-params).

 Creating custom layouts is posible and recommended, more information can be found on the [Custom Layouts section](#custom-layouts).